 - Daily between 12:00 a.m. and 2:00 a.m.
 UTC.

 - The first time an Agent starts and connects to the Distributed Cloud AIP platform.

 You can subscribe to a daily vulnerability report email.
-To enable these reports, go to Settings > General Settings tab > Notifications Settings section.
+To enable these reports, go to Settings > Profile Settings tab > Notifications Settings section.

 Vulnerability Package Assessment Workflow

 This image depicts the flow of the Distributed Cloud AIP Agent detecting packages, cross-referencing them against more than two million identified CVEs.